 speckled dusty pink flowers right through winter

-Please ask the staff in our garden centre for more information and advice about growing clematis year-round in Hemlington.
+Please ask the staff in our garden centre for more information and advice about growing clematis year-round in Hemlington and Middlesbrough.